fivitti/SMDV/README.md

 ### Functions
 The main purpose of the project is to measure the execution time of multiplications on the GPU for different matrix formats.
+You can repeat our research on your own computer (you only need to have a compatible Nvidia GPU with CUDA).
+You can also carry out their own experiments and their own data independently chosen parameters.
+SMDV allows easy collaboration with external scripts.

 SMDV further includes tools to help take the measurements for different data: